-The College has a well stocked Library with about 14000 volumes, 25 magazines and 11 newspapers.
-A hygienic canteen with different portions for boys, girls and staff provides beverages and eatables at reasonable rates.
+The College has a well stocked Library with about 15740 volumes, 34 magazines and 15 newspapers.
+The College has an e-shelf digital Library with 10000 volumes (Approx.).
+A hygienic canteen with separate portions for boys, girls and staff provides beverages and eatables at reasonable rates.
 A well furnished Girls 'Common Room with T.V. magazines and newspapers is available.
 In tune with the changing times, the college has established a modern computer lab, multi media seminar room and fashion & designing Lab.
-An imposing auditorium with capacity of 1200 individuals has been built up at the cost of Rs.
+An imposing multipurpose auditorium with a capacity of 1200 individuals has been built at the cost of Rs.
 80 lakhs (approx).
-The auditorium is equipped with latest acoustic and other systems.
+The auditorium is equipped with the latest acoustic other system and gadgets.
+The auditorium also has provision for indoor games and Gymnasium.